-The Nikon D700 and the Nikon D750 are two enthusiast cameras that were officially introduced, respectively, in July 2008 and September 2014.
+The Nikon D700 and the Nikon D750 are two enthusiast cameras that were announced, respectively, in July 2008 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D700 has a resolution of 12.1 megapixel, whereas the D750 provides 24.2 MP.
+The D700 has a resolution of 12.1 megapixels, whereas the D750 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably smaller (12 percent) than the Nikon D700.
 Moreover, the D750 is markedly lighter (30 percent) than the D700.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.